-These are also the areas of the state where housing, jobs, and amenities are in close proximity.
+These are also the areas of the state where housing, jobs, and amenities are in close proximityproximity.
 With the right infrastructure investments, citizens could use alternative forms of transportation to access their daily needs, removing personal vehicles from the road and alleviating congestion.

-For purposes of assessing the "Efficient Land Use" co-benefit under the Solutions for Congested Corridors Program, this indicator looks at:
+For purposes of To assessing the "Efficient Land Use" co-benefit under the Solutions for Congested Corridors Program, this indicator looks atconsiders whether the project is in an area with per capita household vehicle travel that is 15 percent below the regional or the city average.:

-- Whether the project is located in an area with per capita household vehicle travel that is 15 percent below regional average, or - Whether the project is located in an area with per capita household vehicle travel that is 15 percent below city average.
+Whether the project is located in an area with per capita household vehicle travel that is 15 percent below regional average, or

+Whether the project is located in an area with per capita household vehicle travel that is 15 percent below city average.

-In collaboration with the Governor's Office of Planning and Research, HCD is developing an online mapping tool that will show areas of the state where housing projects may qualify for CEQA exemptions or streamlining.
+In collaboration with the Governor's Office of Planning and Research, the California Department of Housing and Community Development HCD is developing an online mapping tool that will show areas of the state where housing projects may qualify for CEQA exemptions or streamlining.
 In this tool, major transit stops, high-quality transit corridors, and average per capita vehicle miles traveled will be mapped.
 Accordingly, applicants are encouraged to utilize this tool when determining whether their project areas or sites may qualify under Indicator #5 and Indicator #7.
-This resource will be available in late 2019.
-A link will be included in subsequent materials.
+The tool is estimated to be available in 2020.
+For more information, contact-please email Natalie.Kuffel@opr.ca.gov.